In Waldorf's Favor

 Rudolf Steiner taught that human beings should be free in spiritual matters, but he downplayed and even rejected the concept of freedom in other areas.
 [See “Threefolding”.]
 Even in the realm of spirit, Steiner's concept of freedom is limiting.
 Primarily, he meant freeing oneself of desires, attitudes, and thoughts that can be spiritually injurious.
 Secondarily, he meant that every person should be free to make her/his own choices in spiritual matters, deciding what spiritual system or religion to embrace.
 On the other hand, he made it clear that there is only one correct choice — following his own guidance, embracing Anthroposophy.
 You are free to make a different choice, but choosing anything contrary to Steiner's doctrines would be calamitous — you would be freely choosing error, evil, and self-destruction.
 [See "Freedom".]

 Steiner included education in the spiritual sphere.
 Thus, he said that we should make our own free choices in educational matters.
 The practical consequence of this approach is that, in Waldorf belief, Waldorf schools should be free of all supervision from outside.
 Likewise, each Waldorf teacher should be free to teach as s/he thinks best.
 Students, clearly, do not have similar freedom — they are not yet ready to make their own decisions.
-Likewise, parents have limited freedom, Steiner said.
-After a family chooses a Waldorf school, the parents should step aside allow the teachers to do as they think best.
+Likewise, parents should have limited freedom, Steiner said.
+After a family chooses a Waldorf school, the parents should step aside, allowing the teachers to do as they think best.

 The value Waldorf schools place on freedom is conditional and limited.
 As for thinking outside the box: This may be the greatest benefit Waldorf schools confer to their students.
 Waldorf schools do indeed stress unconventional thinking.
 They encourage students to be skeptical of conventional wisdom and authority.
 They encourage students to reject much of what passes for wisdom in the outside world.
 The resulting mindset is what outsiders often notice in Waldorf graduates: an unusual way of looking at the world, an apparently original and refreshing point of view.